AMENDED AND RESTATED BYLAWS OF

 Section 1: Meetings

 Restore Georgia statewide membership meetings shall meet a minimum of four times annually.
 The Restore Georgia Board shall meet monthly.
-The Restore Georgia Advisory Board shall meet a minimum of twice annually.
-This schedule may be modified by the Executive Director.
-The Executive Director will ensure that the members are provided with a meeting agenda and any subsequent changes to the meeting schedule.
-The Advisory Board shall vote on any changes made to the by-laws of Restore Georgia.
-At the Advisory Board’s second meeting it will review and approve an annual report submitted by the Officers.
+The Restore Georgia Advisory Board may meet a minimum of twice annually.
+This schedule may be modified by the Board Chair or President.
+The Board Chair or President will ensure that the members are provided with a meeting agenda and any subsequent changes to the meeting schedule.
+The Advisory Board may not vote on any suggested changes to the by-laws or voted upon amendments of Restore Georgia.
+At the Advisory Board’s second meeting, it will review and provide suggestions, edits, or best practices regarding any annual report submitted by the Officers.
+Board committees may meet at their own discretion as it relates to the needs and timeline of their goal or project.

 Section 2: Operation of Meetings

-Restore Georgia’s business will be conducted by the modified version of Robert’s Rules of Order.
+Restore Georgia’s business may be conducted by the modified version of Robert’s Rules of Order.

 Section 1: Meetings where a vote is held